Will Fear of Public Transit Boost Car Sales?

 Despite the looming threat of an economic recession, the most positive news for auto dealers has been in the used vehicle sector.

-According to the Wall Street Journal, used vehicle sales have bounced back after dipping 38% in April, when many states were shut down.
+According to the Wall Street Journal, used vehicle sales bounced back in the summer of 2020 after dipping 38% in April, when many states were shut down.
 In fact, used vehicle sales jumped 17% above expectations in June.

-That jump in demand this summer has created a vacuum in the wholesale used market, where values have soared.
+That jump in demand over the summer has created a vacuum in the wholesale used market, where values have soared.
 In turn, profit margins on used vehicles have slimmed.

 Why not new vehicles?
 In its report about the trend of online sales, the New York Times credits a lack of transparency around new vehicle pricing:

 Manufacturers give sales representatives leeway to cut prices to close deals, and customers know that the sticker price may not be the last word.
 Dealers resort to such discounts in part because other dealers in the area are competing to sell the same cars.

 Some manufacturers prevent dealers from advertising the prices they would be willing to accept.
 For example, Honda typically requires dealers to advertise the list prices of cars on their websites, without taking into account discounts and incentives, [said Brian Benstock, general manager of Paragon Honda].
 For some models, that means Paragon is displaying a price that may be up to $7,000 more than what customers end up paying.

 This suggests that an online-only shopping environment is more comfortable for used vehicle shoppers simply because they can see the price upfront.

 There’s no question that the pandemic will have a long-term effect on the automotive industry.
 While your dealership rides this roller coaster, we want to offer some actions your team can take now.